-As required in the Notice of Funding Availability for the Department of Transportation's National Infrastructure Investments (TIGER III) Under the Full-Year Continuing Appropriations, 2011, as printed in the Federal Register, Vol. 76, No. 156, Friday, August 12, 2011, The Oklahoma Department of Transportation states and assures that it will comply with the requirements of subchapter IV of chapter 31 of title 40, United States Code, the Federal wage rate requirements.
+As required in the Notice of Funding Availability for the Department of Transportation 's National Infrastructure Investments (TIGER FY 2012) Under the Full Year Continuing Appropriations, 2012, as printed in the Federal Register, Vol. 77, No. 20, Tuesday, January 21, 2012.
+The Oklahoma Department of Transportation states and assures that it will comply with the requirements of Subchapter IV of Chapter 31 of Title 40 United State Code, the federal wage requirements.